 Throughout the Eel River watershed, there are hundreds of former Indigenous villages, burial grounds, and ceremonial sites.
 Many of them are located along the old Northwestern Pacific railroad tracks that have since become the GRT right-of-way.

-After the demise of the Northwestern Pacific, the land was acquired by the state, which at one point tried to maintain the railroad tracks, but failed to do so.
+After the demise of the Northwestern Pacific, the land was acquired by the state, which at one point tried to maintain the railroad tracks but failed to do so.
 The idea of a rail trail gained momentum, and in 2022, the state began a process known as railbanking, by which railroad tracks and other key infrastructure were preserved for future use, but alternative uses – like a hiking trail – would be allowed in the interim.

 If built, the Great Redwood Trail would open up vast sections of the Xa-Cho or Eel River to the public for the first time.
 Indigenous cultural sites along the path could also be exposed to foot traffic.
-The GRTA says it will protect these sites with proper signage and interpretative sites, but tribal members say this does not go far enough to ensure that sensitive Native areas are protected from destruction and looting.
+The GRTA said it will protect these sites with proper signage and interpretative sites, but tribal members said this does not go far enough to ensure that sensitive Native areas are protected from destruction and looting.

 GRT proponents imagine hikers, horseback riders, bicyclists, and others enjoying this land for the first time.